 We’ve all experienced it before.
 You go on a week-long camping trip or even just a day hike and then experience the dreadful itching of chigger bites.
 From then on, you’re extremely cautious – trying to avoid getting chiggers at all costs by avoiding places that you think they may dwell.

-One question people often have is can chiggers stay in your clothes?
+A common question concerning chiggers is can chiggers stay in your clothes?

 Chiggers can stay in your clothes but it is uncommon for them to remain there very long.
 Chigger larvae need to feed on a warm-blooded host in order to advance to the next stage of their life cycle and prefer to reside in low-level vegetation.

 Chiggers can, however, remain in your clothing long enough for you to bring them into your home so you probably want to take steps to minimize this.

 What Are Chiggers?

 Chiggers are microscopic mites of the family Trombiculidae.
 Not actually an insect, chiggers are arachnids.
 Chiggers are also called “red bugs”.
 These tiny mites are red in color and very hard to see with the naked eye.
 Chigger bites usually result in intense itching which can last for several days.

 Contrary to popular belief, a chigger does not actually embed the skin.
 Instead, it finds a soft area of skin, usually an area where clothing is tight, where it can attach.
 It then injects an enzyme that dissolves the skin.
 The skin responds by forming a funnel-like structure called a stylostome through which the mite can drink the dissolved skin cells.
 The result is irritation and a red bump.

 Pretty gross huh?

 Since chiggers do not embed the skin, using nail polish to “kill” them is not an effective treatment for bites.
 Calamine lotion or hydrocortisone cream to relieve itching is your best course of action for treating chigger bites.